wearehx/policies/content-policy.md

 TL;DR: Be civil, and keep posts relevant to hacking: creating and building new things, discussing things related to hacking, and celebrating hacker culture.
 Use the search bar first.

-HX is an experiment.
-As a common trend, a community site that becomes popular will decline in quality.
-Our hypothesis is that by making a conscious effort to resist decline, we can prevent Hackers from falling into this trend.
-We don't know whether this hypothesis is correct, but it has held up for a surprisingly long time already.

 The most important principle on HX is to be thoughtful - civil and substantial.
 Essentially there are two rules here: don't post crap, and don't be rude.
 Both types of posts will be closed swiftly, and if you continue to post them, you might be banned from the group.

-An insightful comment can point out some consideration that hadn't previously been mentioned, perhaps from personal experience.
-There's also nothing wrong with submitting a comment saying just "Thanks" if you believe it would be more polite than simply liking the post/comment.
-That said, what we especially discourage are comments that are empty and negative: name-calling, derailing the conversation, spam, etc.

 A crap post is one that does not genuinely add value to the community.
 Keep in mind that your post may show up in the feed of thousands of other members.
-Posts on HX don’t have to be about hackathons, because good hackers aren’t only interested in hacking, but they do have to be something Hackers would enjoy or find interesting.
+Posts on HX don’t have to be about hackathons, because good hackers aren’t only interested in hacking, but they do have to be something hackers would enjoy or find interesting.

 When having discussions, remember to respect each other and take the opinion of the other side into account instead of name-calling or insulting the other person.
+Potentially heated conversations or arguments about an opinion or idea are allowed, so long as they stay about the opinion or idea and not the participants.
 It is okay to be offended, but it is not okay to be purposefully offensive.
-We give everybody the same level of respect.
+We give everyone the same level of respect.

-If a post doesn’t follow the rules, an admin will lock it.
+If a post doesn’t follow the rules, an admin will close it.
 If an admin judges your repeated behavior to be intentionally against the rules, you may be banned.
 We’ll delete posts that break Facebook’s guidelines.
 See the Administration Policy document for more details.

 ## What makes a post great for HX?